Marian Holmes, Child, Adolescent & Young Adult Counsellor/Psychotherapist

 I offer a free telephone consultation during which we can discuss the presenting issues.
 If you decide to take the process further, a face-to-face assessment will take place over three 50 minute sessions with combinations of parent(s)/carer and young person.
 I will, at times, observe interactions between those present and at other times, interact with you, gaining some insight into interpersonal relationships as well as learning about what you perceive to be the difficulties you are facing.
 Building a relationship between counsellor/therapist and patient is essential for the therapeutic work to have an effect, so this would be a good time to assess this.
 Additionally, it is important to discuss whether the type of therapy I offer is right for the young person or whether some other type of therapy might be better.
 It is important to have a full understanding of what is involved in therapy before beginning, as ending before the patient is ready can be a painful experience.

 I hope this information is helpful to you in deciding whether or not you would like me to work with your child.
 If you have any questions, please do contact me for further information.
 I look forward to speaking with you.

 Training, qualifications & experience

-I have an MSc in Psychodynamic Counselling and Psychotherapy with Children and Adolescents from Birkbeck, University of London and am doing further training to work with young adults aged 18-25.
-I have worked as a volunteer counsellor with Place2Be in Croydon Primary Schools and am excited about building a private practice in my local area.
+I have an MSc in Psychodynamic Counselling and Psychotherapy with Children and Adolescents from Birkbeck, University of London and have since completed further training to work with young adults aged 18-25.
+I have worked as a volunteer counsellor with Place2Be in Croydon Primary Schools and am excited about building my private practice.
 I have also had many years experience of personal psychotherapy, which, in my opinion, has been an essential part of my journey and training.
 Knowing ourselves as fully as we can enables us to support others in their journey; knowing what it is like to be "on the couch" builds understanding of, and empathy towards clients in our care.